 Please download and read both the Policies & Procedures (PDF) and Application (PDF) forms before securing an internship.
 These documents will help streamline your application process.

 ADV 4941 – Advanced Advertising Internship

 To secure and complete an internship, here are the steps you should follow:

-- Once your application is approved, the Department of Advertising will notify you of the terms of your internship via email.
-You must respond, as directed, to that email before you can be added to the course.
+Once your application is approved, the Dept. of Advertising will register you for the class.
 To avoid a late registration fee, students must be enrolled for an internship before the end of regular registration for the appropriate semester.
 Typically, this deadline is 5:00 p.m. of the Friday prior to drop/add.
 The Department of Advertising will not request waiver of late fees on behalf of students who have not submitted their application with sufficient time for approval of the internship and departmental registration of the student.